uzrnem/3d-bunny/README.md

 This is a remake project inspired by *Magic World* by Funny Arts.
 The goal is to rebuild the original missions (Desert, Forest, Rocks, etc.) using **Three.js** in modern browsers.

 Background Images are from Magic World, a game by Funny Arts.
-The images are used to create a nostalgic and immersive experience for players, reminiscent of classic games.
 https://www.funnyarts.com/magicworldindex.php
 https://www.funnyarts.com/magicworld

 ---
 ## ✅ Current Implementation (in `index.html`)

 - **Game Framework**
-  - Three.js rendering
+  - Three.js rendering (with textures and skybox)
-  - HUD with moves, time, best score (saved in localStorage)
+  - HUD with moves, time, best score (localStorage)
   - Basic menu (Start, Restart, Win/Lose screens)
-  - Smooth camera following behind the ball (tank-style controls)
+  - Smooth camera behind the ball (tank-style controls)
-  - Ball movement with step-by-step tile navigation
+  - Ball movement with tile-based navigation
+  - Fall detection (lose when falling below Y threshold)

 - **Level Elements**
   - `floor`: Static tiles